-The Bachelor of Arts in Native Studies/Bachelor of Education Combined Degree program allows students to select either the Secondary or the Elementary program route.
-This degree program consists of ±150 overall.
-The first three years (90) are taken in the School of Native Studies and the last two years (60) are taken in the Faculty of Education (see §65.5).
-Students in this Combined Degree program may choose a Cree Major or a Native Studies Major in the Secondary route.
+The Bachelor of Arts in Native Studies/Bachelor of Education Combined Degrees allow students to select either the Secondary or the Elementary program route.
+This degree program consists of \star 150 overall.
+The first three years (90) are taken in the School of Native Studies and the last two years (★60) are taken in the Faculty of Education (see §65.5).
+Students in these Combined Degrees may choose a Cree Major or a Native Studies Major in the Secondary route.
 Students in the Elementary route select a minor in consultation with the School of Native Studies and the Faculty of Education.